 I offer a 30 minute free initial meeting which gives us an opportunity to see if and how we might work together.

 I'm working online using video calling, and until lockdown I was based in Malvern WR14, seeing clients from Malvern, Worcester, Pershore, Evesham, Ledbury, the Forest of Dean, Hereford and further afield.
 Prior to moving to Worcestershire, I worked in Birmingham and Coventry for many years.

 Training, qualifications & experience

 I'm a Registered Member of the BACP (Senior Accredited Counsellor) and gained a Diploma in Person Centred Therapy from the University of Warwick in 1998.
-I am also qualified in Person Centred art therapy skills, Focusing & have explored CBT (Cognitive Behavioural Therapy) for person centred counsellors.
+I am also qualified in Person Centred art therapy skills, EMDR, Focusing & have explored CBT (Cognitive Behavioural Therapy) for person centred counsellors.
 I draw on my wealth of experience and training to work in a way which matches your preferred communication style.

 Areas of counselling I deal with

 - Body/mind approach - working with the body without touch, through paying attention and closely listening to our body’s natural wisdom